1coderookie/BSB-LPB-LAN_EN/docs/chap05.md

    Depending on the bus type, you can/must adjust certain settings:

    -  **BSB:**
-      `byte own_bsb_address = 0x42;` → sets own address of the BSB-LAN adapter; default setting is '0x42', which is 'LAN' in serial monitor
+      `byte own_address = 0x42;` → sets own address of the BSB-LAN adapter; default setting is '0x42' = 66, which is 'LAN' in serial monitor
+      `byte dest_address = 0x00;` → destination address of the heating system; preset: 0
       See [chap.
 2.1.1](chap02.html#211-addressing-within-the-bsb) for further informations.

    -  **LPB:**
-      `byte own_lpb_address = 0x42;` → own address of the BSB-LAN adapter; preset: segment 4, device 3
+      `byte own_address = 0x42;` → own address of the BSB-LAN adapter; preset: segment 4, device 3
-      `byte dest_lpb_address = 0x00;` → destination address of the heating system; preset: segment 0, device 1
+      `byte dest_address = 0x00;` → destination address of the heating system; preset: segment 0, device 1
       See [chap.
 2.1.2](chap02.html#212-addressing-within-the-lpb) for further informations.

    -   **PPS:**
-      `boolean pps_write = 0;` → Readonly access (default setting); if you want to enable writing to the controller of the heating system, set the variable to '1'. *Note: Only enable writing if there is no other 'real' room unit such as QAA50/QAA70!*
+      `bool pps_write = 0;` → Readonly access (default setting); if you want to enable writing to the controller of the heating system, set the variable to '1'. *Note: Only enable writing if there is no other 'real' room unit such as QAA50/QAA70!*
       `byte QAA_TYPE = 0x53;` → type of the room unit which should be imitated; 0x53 = QAA70 (default setting), 0x52 = QAA50

 ---